 1. The CAR shall ensure the adequacy of each cleanup in protecting human health and the environment as it is implemented.
-If changes to the expected cleanup are necessary based on public comment or other reasons, the CAR must consult with EPA and may not make substantial changes to the cleanup method described in the workplan without prior EPA approval.
 2. If the CAR is unable or unwilling to complete the cleanup, the CAR shall ensure that the site is secure.
-The CAR shall notify the appropriate state agency and the U.S. EPA to ensure an orderly transition should additional activities become necessary.
+The CAR shall notify the appropriate state agency and the EPA to ensure an orderly transition should additional activities become necessary.